 In cooking Filipino bistek, it is ideal to use a tender cut of beef like top or bottom round, sirloin or tenderloin.
 For maximum flavor, the meat is first marinated before it is quickly pan fried just until cooked.
 Topped with lightly fried onion rings, smothered with the marinade and kalamansi juice, bistek is rich yet uncomplicated — the stuff that real comfort food is made of.

-- ¾ kg. of thinly sliced beef (top or bottom round, sirloin or tenderloin are ideal)
+- 3/4 kilogram thinly sliced beef (top or bottom round, sirloin or tenderloin are ideal)

-- ¼ c. of soy sauce (dark soy sauce is traditional)
+- 1/4 cup soy sauce (dark soy sauce is traditional)

 - cooking oil for frying

-- snipped scallions (or onion leaves), to garnish
+- sliced scallions (or onion leaves), to garnish

-- Pour the contents of the pan over the meat and onions.
-Sprinkle the bistek with snipped scallions and serve hot with rice.
+Pour the contents of the pan over the meat and onions.
+Sprinkle the bistek with sliced scallions and serve hot with rice.